 The right way to start your next move is to check your credit report, especially if the rejection of your home loan is because of your credit score.

-To get yourselves ahead of the game, be sure that you check your credit score for errors.
-A company which you have transacted with before can commit errors and might tag you with a default or missed payment.
-Fix your credit report the soonest to make sure you get approved the next time you apply for a home loan.
+To get ahead of the game, be sure that you check your credit score for errors.
+A company which you have transacted with before can commit errors and might tag you with default or missed payment.
+Fix your credit report quickly to make sure you get approved the next time you apply for a home loan.

 If you borrow less, the chances of your application getting the green light will be higher.
 Try to save for a bigger deposit - it's not enough to just meet the LVR requirement of your lender.
 If you have a larger deposit, your monthly repayments will also be lower.

-This is not easy to achieve.
+This is not always an easy thing to achieve.
 Unless you get promoted to a higher position at work or you shifted to a higher-paying job, increasing your income is definitely not an overnight task.
-Most lenders would require you to be on your current position for at least six months, so timing is vital when changing your career.
+Most lenders would require you to be in your current position for at least six months, so timing is vital when changing your career.